Characterisation of planar Brownian multiplicative chaos: Introduction and main results

 Section \ref{sec:characterisation} is devoted to the proof of Theorem \ref{th:charac}.
 It will start by proving that Brownian multiplicative chaos satisfies Properties \ref{charac1}-\ref{charac3} assuming Propositions \ref{prop:def_measures}, \ref{prop:intersection} and \ref{prop:intersection_multipoint} on the multipoint version of Brownian multiplicative chaos.
 These propositions will be proven in Appendix \ref{app:intersection}.
 The rest of Section \ref{sec:characterisation} will deal with the uniqueness part of Theorem \ref{th:charac} and we now sketch its proof.
 Let $\left (\mu^{\Dc,a}_{\Xc,\Zc}, \Dc\Xc\Zc \in \Sc \right)$ be a process of Borel measures satisfying Properties \ref{charac1}-\ref{charac3}.
 Let $D$ be a nice domain, $x_0 \in D$ and a nice point $z \in \partial D$.
 We are going to explain the characterisation of the law of $\mu^{D,a}_{x_0,z}$.
 The characterisation of the law of more general marginals follows along the same lines.
 The only extra difficulty lies in the notations.
 We will start by noticing that Property \ref{charac3} implies that we can find a deterministic direction such that almost surely all the lines parallel to this direction are not seen by the measure $\mu^{D,a}_{x_0,z}$.
 Without loss of generality, assume that this direction is the vertical one (straightforward adaptations would need to be made in the case of a general direction).
 We will slice the domain $D$ into many narrow rectangle-type domains $D \cap (q2^{-p}, (q+2)2^{-p}) \times \R$, $q \in \Z$.
 By iterating Property \ref{charac2}, we will be able to decompose

 $D_i^p$ will be a narrow rectangle as above centred at $x_i^p$ and $x_i^p,i \geq 1,$ will correspond to the successive hitting points of $2^{-p}\Z \times \R$ of a Brownian trajectory.
-See \eqref{eq:proof_thm_charac} for precise definitions.
+See \eqref{eq:proof_thm_charac} for precise definitions and Figure \ref{fig1} for an illustration of these successive hitting points.
 The idea is then that most of the randomness comes from the points $x_i^p, i \geq 1$, and we do not change the measure so much by replacing each term

 This latter expression is entirely determined by Property \ref{charac1} and does not depend on the process $\left (\mu^{\Dc,a}_{\Xc,\Zc}, \Dc\Xc\Zc \in \Sc \right)$ any more.
 This conditional expectation encodes a lot of information.
 For instance, it ensures the measure to be concentrated around the Brownian trajectory.
 In fact, it provides a martingale approximation of the measure $\mu^{D,a}_{x_0,z}$ as we will see in Lemma \ref{lem:charac}.
 The proof will then consist in showing that the error in the above approximation tends to zero when $p \to \infty$.
 The fact that almost surely $\mu^{D,a}_{x_0,z}$ gives zero-mass to any vertical line will be useful for this purpose making sure that we decomposed the initial measure into many small pieces.